Welcome to the Prince Edward Island Marathon

 Marathoners love the beauty of running through Prince Edward Island National Park while they make their way into Charlottetown.
 We would like to invite residents along the entire route to come out and cheer participants passing by!

 Parking & Traffic Notice

-PARKING: There will be NO PARKING signs put in place on Prince Street from Euston St. to King St. to discourage Marathon participants, families and friends from parking there.
+PARKING: There will be NO PARKING signs put in place on Prince Street from Euston St. to King St. to discourage Marathon participants, families, and friends from parking there.
 Volunteers will be in place along the downtown route to make sure that only churchgoers park near church areas.
-Parking in no parking zones is at your own risk and you could be towed.
+Parking in no parking zones is at your own risk and you might be towed.

-TRAFFIC: Residents and visitors could experience some traffic delays across PEI on Sunday, October 18th due to the number of participants on the roads and highways as we prepare for their safety.
+TRAFFIC: Residents and visitors might experience some traffic delays across PEI on Sunday, October 16, due to the number of participants on the roads and highways as we prepare for their safety.

 • Sherwood Road between Brackley Point Rd. and Route #2 from 9 am to 2 pm

 • University Ave. between Kirkwood Ave. and Grafton Street from 9 am to 2 pm